CHAMPION316/Yoga-Nature/TESTING.md

 ### Known Bugs

-- On mobile device I would get white gap on the right side of the page
+- On mobile device I would get white gap on the right side of the page.
-    - Issue most likey stemmed from a large hero-image and floating issues on mobile
+    - Issue most likey stemmed from a large hero-image and floating issues on mobile.

 - One of the biggest issues I encountered later in my development process was text-alignment issues after the menu container.

-    - Any section or div that came after the container at the top would push the text away from the left side of the screen and somewhere closer to the middle on the left side upper screen.
+    - Any section or div that came after the container at the top would push the text away from the left side of the screen and somewhere closer to the middle but closer to the left.
-        1. In the beginning I thought it was because I had my container in sticky.
+        1. In the beginning I thought it was because I had my container set to sticky.
-        2. I tried position absolute and the issue still occured.
+        2. I tried position absolute on the container and the issue still occured.
         3. I settled with position: static, but the issue persisted
         4. Luckily none of my pages required text at the left upper corner after id="container"

-- On media devices in videos.html #videos-background has an overflow: auto which causes a thin line to appear when it meets with the footer.
+- On media devices in videos.html #videos-background has an **overflow: auto** which causes a thin line to appear when it meets with the footer.

     - Already so late in the development and for the sake of not creating more bugs with the other media devices that were already completed.
         1. I created a class="black-top-border" and used it on all media devices to cover the appearing line when scrolling to the bottom.

-        2. This was only done in the ***video page*** of all devices.
+            - This was only done in the ***video page*** of all devices.

 - The first section in the index.html page titled id="yoga-course" has two children divs that sit next to one another.
 Depending on the devices size the div on the right wold overflow to the bottom.